 Its popularity also makes WordPress very affordable.
 The platform itself is free.
 The only bit you pay for is hosting.

 To explain: if WordPress is like buying a free house, then hosting is just the little plot of land that you get to put your free house on.
-Prices vary, but it’s super affordable.
+Read this post to learn who I recommend for website hosting.

 This is huge, my friends.
-With other website platforms like Wix or Weebly, it isn’t possible to export your website entirely if you ever decide to switch to a different builder.
+With other website platforms like Wix or Squarespace, it isn’t possible to export your website entirely if you ever decide to switch to a different builder.

 They either don’t allow it at all, or it’s only possible to take out the content (i.e. the words) and not the design.

 Your words are your own, and your design should be yours, too.
 From a developer’s perspective, I can’t in good faith suggest that my clients give up autonomy in this area.

 3. WordPress is easy to use (with a caveat)

 The third reason I recommend WordPress is because it’s pretty easy to use.

 If you know how to get around typical software like Microsoft Word and Excel, then you’ll be just fine to figure out how to use WordPress.